IBM/ibm-licensing-operator/README.md

 2\. **Install the Operator Marketplace**

-0\) Check if you have Operator Marketplace installed.
-The easiest would be to check if you have Operator Marketplace CRD by executing this command:
+a.
+Check if you have OLM installed.
+For example, run the following command.

 ```bash
 kubectl get crd operatorsources.operators.coreos.com
 ```

-If the result is similar to the one below, then Operator Marketplace is probably installed and you can go to the next step: `3.
-Create the OperatorSource`
+- If you get the following result, Operator Marketplace is installed and you can go to step 3.
+Create the OperatorSource.

 ```console
 NAME                                   CREATED AT
 operatorsources.operators.coreos.com   2020-06-04T14:43:16Z
 ```

-If the result is similar to the one below then you don't have Operator Marketplace CRD and need to install it.
+-  If you get the following result, erator Marketplace CRD is not installed.
 ```console
 Error from server (NotFound): customresourcedefinitions.apiextensions.k8s.io "operatorsources.operators.coreos.com" not found
 ```

+b.
+If you do not have Operator Marketplace installed, complete the following steps.

-1\) Clone the Operator Marketplace GitHub repo with the following command:
+- Clone the Operator Marketplace GitHub repo with the following command:

 ```bash
 git clone --single-branch --branch release-4.6 https://github.com/operator-framework/operator-marketplace.git
 ```

-2\) Change the `Operator Marketplace's` namespace to be able to create subscriptions to the operatorsource/catalogsource from a different namespace.
+- Change the `Operator Marketplace ` namespace so that you can create subscriptions to the operatorsource or catalogsource from a different namespace.
 In order to do that check your `global catalog namespace` at OLM `packageserver` pod yaml somewhere in your cluster, f.e. using this command:

 ```bash